Sultanah2030/Emotion-Recognition-using-TGAM-Kit/README.md

 This project uses the [NeuroPy library](https://github.com/lihas/NeuroPy).
 The library is licensed under the following terms:

-Copyright (c) 2013, sahil singh
+Copyright (c) 2013, sahil singh.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: